jakecyr/braze/README.md

 Where the string used between the `{{}}` is the base file name.
 For example the component file name `navigation.html` will available as `navigation`.

-When ready to compile your pages with the components run the braze command:
+When ready to compile your pages with the components run the braze command (if installed globally):

 `braze`

-Or create a package.json script:
+Or create a package.json script (if installed at project level):

 ```json
 {